pixelastic/algolia-indexing/README.md

 This mode will update an index with new records and settings in an **atomic** way.
-It will be **fast** but will require a plan with a **large number of records**.
+It will be **fast** but will require a plan with a **large number of records** (as we'll need to duplicate the index for a short period of time).

 How it works:

 - Set a unique objectID to each record, based on its content
 - Copy the production index to a temporary one
 - Compare the new records and the existing records in the index
-- Patch the temporary index, removing old records and adding new ones
+- Patch the temporary index by removing old records and adding new ones
 - Overwrite production index with temporary one

 To keep all processing fast, it uses a secondary index (called a manifest) to